Author: Steamy Chick

 Published: August 11, 2017

 Vaginal steaming – also known in English by the terms yoni steaming or pelvic steam therapy – is a universal practice women have used since ancient times.
 Though only a small amount of existing research on the benefits, there are a growing number of steam users who are trying it out for themselves and experiencing positive outcomes.
-Many case studies suggest that steam therapy shows potential as a self-care remedy for a number of gynecological concerns ranging from cramps, bacterial vaginosis, fibroids, fertility and more.
-One of the appeals of vaginal steaming is that it’s extremely gentle and simply involves sitting over a pot of herbal steam.
-Even so, it’s important to know the do’s and don’ts.
+Many case studies suggest that steam therapy shows potential as a self-care remedy for a number of health concerns ranging from cramps, bacterial vaginosis, fibroids, fertility and more.
+One of the appeals of steaming is that it’s extremely gentle and simply involves sitting over a pot of herbal steam.
+Even so, it’s important to know the dos and don’ts.
 Let’s start with the contraindications–when not to steam.

 Contraindication #1: Menstruation